EECS150/asic-labs-sp23/project/checkpoint3.md

 | `mem_resp_data`        | Main memory response data to the cache (128 bits/4 words).
 |                        |

 To design your cache, start by outlining where the SRAMs should go.
-You should include an SRAM per way for data, and a separate SRAM per way for the tags.
+A recommended implementation is to include an SRAM per way for data, and a separate SRAM per way for the tags.
 Depending on your implementation, you may want to implement the valid bits in flip flops or as part of the tag SRAM.